• Press • Reviews • Articles • Interviews •

 “I absolutely loved this book, and found myself engrossed in their story and journey.
 I felt a somewhat deep connection with Sid and Chris’ characters.
 The story is just heart wrenching – I really couldn’t put the book down, and it will stay haunting me for a long time to come.
 If you haven’t yet read this – it must be next on your TBR!”

 “This is not a run-of-the-mill love story.
 But Lorraine Devon Wilke is not a run-of-the-mill writer.
-The Alchemy of Noise, a powerful interracial romance with rich, cinematic quality, is gritty, clever and superbly crafted, sustaining a gut-wrenching level of tension until the final page.” ~ Jane Davis, author of Smash All the Windows and seven other titles; winner of the Daily Mail First Novel Award.
+The Alchemy of Noise, a powerful interracial romance with rich, cinematic quality, is gritty, clever and superbly crafted, sustaining a gut-wrenching level of tension until the final page.” ~ Jane Davis, author of Smash All the Windows & seven other titles; winner of Daily Mail’s First Novel Award.

 “Every character was authentic.
 Sidonie and Chris have great depth; they’re real-life people, and I wanted them to overcome, for their love to prevail.
 The plot line was great as well.
 The microaggressions, the hidden and overt racism, the passive-aggressive low-key racism—it was all in there, all very plausible and realistic.
 The book is a sort of Racism 101, an eye-opener for allies.” ~ Regina McRae, BLM activist, award-winning baker/owner of NYC bakery, Grandma’s Secrets, and author of Taking the Cake, Your Ultimate Cake Guide